2011–12 Air Force Falcons men's basketball team

 The 2011–12 Air Force Falcons men's basketball team represented the Air Force Academy.
 Led by head coach Jeff Reynolds, who was in his 5th season with the team, was fired on February 8.
 Dave Pilipovich was named the Interim coach for the rest of the season.
 They played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado and are a member of the Mountain West Conference.
 They finished the season 13–16, 3–11 in Mountain West play to finish in a tie for last place.
-They lost in the quarterfinals of the Mountain West Basketball tournament to New Mexico.
+They lost in the quarterfinals of the Mountain West tournament to New Mexico.